If you want to attract hummingbirds to your garden, there are a few things that you should keep in mind when planting.

 - Shrimp Plant

-Also try to plant so that you will have a succession of flowers, that hummers love, to keep them coming all summer long.
+Don’t think just one part of the summer.
+Try to plant so that you will have a succession of flowers that hummingbirds love, so that you keep them coming all summer long.

 - Mix together 1 part sugar and 4 parts water